wiremock/wiremock.org/_docs/standalone/java-jar.md

 `--local-response-templating`: Enable rendering of response definitions using Handlebars templates for specific stub mappings.

 `--max-template-cache-entries`: Set the maximum number of compiled template fragments to cache.
 Only has any effect when response templating is enabled.
-Defaults to no limit.
+As of WireMock `3.7.0`, this defaults to 1000 cache entries.
+Before WireMock `3.7.0` the default was unlimited.

 `--use-chunked-encoding`: Set the policy for sending responses with `Transfer-Encoding: chunked`.
 Valid values are `always`, `never` and `body_file`.
 The last of these will cause chunked encoding to be used only when a stub defines its response body from a file.